Universal approximation of symmetric and anti-symmetric functions: Totally anti-symmetric functions

-In both constructions, $U^Z(X)$ is a scaled version of the characteristic function, and can thus be treated similarly as in the totally symmetric case based on Ryser's formula.
-As both construction depends on the same tabular strategy as the totally symmetric case, the number of terms involved in the sum over $\bigwedge^N \mathbbm{L}$ is the same too, which we will not repeat.
+In this construction, $U^Z(X)$ is a scaled version of the characteristic function, and can thus be treated similarly as in the totally symmetric case based on Ryser's formula.
+As the construction depends on the same tabular strategy as the totally symmetric case, the number of terms involved in the sum over $\bigwedge^N \mathbbm{L}$ is the same too, which we will not repeat.
 The total number of feature variables is the same as that in Eq. \eqref{eqn:bound_term} due to the use of the indicator function.
 This proves Theorem~\ref{thm:antisym}.

+We remark that the index-based permutation equivariant map $Y^Z$ in \eqref{eq:construction1Ymap} leads to discontinuity at certain points.
+We may modify this permutation equivariant map in order to make the whole approximation continuous so that it is more suitable for scientific applications such as representing the many-body wavefunctions in VMC.
+However, such a continuous approximation in the current tabular strategy would imply that the anti-symmetric function $\psi^Z(\cdot)$ has the nodes close to those of $f$, which seems to be a very strong assumption.
+We leave the error bounds of a continuous approximation to an anti-symmetric function to future works.